 Grantees shall use the income limits established by the U.S. Department of Housing and Urban Development for the HOME Program and household income as defined by the Section 8 Rental Assistance Program.
-Current limits are in Attachment Three: Income Limits.
+Current HOME Program Income Limits are available at Tennessee Housing Development Agency | Competitive Grants Administrators.
 The income of the household to be reported for purposes of eligibility is the sum of the annual gross income of the beneficiary, the beneficiary's spouse, and any other family member residing in the home or rental unit.
-Annual gross income is "anticipated" for the next 12 months, based upon current circumstances or known upcoming changes, minus certain income exclusions.
+Annual gross income is "anticipated" for the next 12 months, based upon current circumstances or known upcoming changes, minus certain incomeexclusions.

 Grantees shall ensure occupancy of units for which Competitive Grants were used by low-, very low- or extremely low- income tenants during the compliance period.
-Tenants whose annual income increase to over 80% of the area median may remain in occupancy, but must pay no less than 30% of their adjusted monthly income for rent and utilities.
+Tenants whose annual income increases to over 80% of the area median may remain in occupancy, but must pay no less than 30% of their adjusted monthly income for rent and utilities.

-In the event that a 30% or 50% AMI household's income rises above that level, the tenant may remain in occupancy and the next available unit must be leased to a 30 % or 50% AMI household in accordance with the designations made in the proposal, THDA THTF Competitive Grants contract, and the THDA THTF Competitive Grants legal documents.
+In the event that a 30% or 50% AMI household's income rises above that level, the tenant may remain in occupancy and the next available unit must be leased to a 30% or 50% AMI household in accordance with the designations made in the proposal, THDA Competitive

+Grants contract, and the THDA Competitive Grants legal documents.

-THTF Competitive Grants units may be designated as fixed or floating units, however, the unit mix described in the proposal, THDA THTF Competitive Grants contract, and the THTF Competitive Grants legal documents must be maintained throughout the compliance period.
+THDA Competitive Grants units may be designated as fixed or floating units, however, the unit mix described in the proposal, THDA Competitive Grants contract, and the Competitive Grants legal documents must be maintained throughout the compliance period.